AlessandroStaffolani/rlq-scheduler/README.md

 If you changed any config path or other parameters you can see the full list of arguments of the script using the `-h` or `--help` arguments.

-When you're done with the deployment you can remove it from Kubernates by executing: `python deploy.py cleanup`.
+When you're done with the deployment you can remove it from Kubernetes by executing: `python deploy.py cleanup`.

 ## Paper Results
+***

-The following provides a guide to reproduce the experiments we published in the "RLQ: Workload allocation with reinforcement learning in distributed queues" paper.
+The following provides a guide to reproduce the experiments we published in the "RLQ: Workload Allocation With Reinforcement Learning in Distributed Queues" paper.

 The experiments are composed of a training and evaluation phase.
 The training is required to obtain the initial knowledge for the RLQ-LinUCB and RLQ-DoubleDQN agents, while the evaluation is used to compare the performance of our proposed solutions against our baseline algorithms (for additional details about refer the actual paper).